Shakthisoul2005/M2/README.md

 ## RESULT:

-Thus the program to perform addition and subtraction of two numbers using functions has been executed successfully
+Thus the program  has been executed successfully